jmoffatt32/simple_go_network/README.md

     func incoming_routine(l net.Listener, client net.Conn)

-unicastRecieve reads user input from the sending client, stores the message in a clean format, and outputs the time recieved as well as the 'Recieved message' text before closing the connection to the sending client.
+unicastRecieve reads user input from the sending client, stores the message in a clean format, and outputs the time recieved as well as the 'Recieved message from address:port' text before closing the connection to the sending client.
+NOTE: Here the displayed port will be the source clients' ephemeral port generated from the TCP protocol, rather than the port from the .config file.

     func unicast_recieve(sending net.Conn, recieving net.Conn)

 ### Outgoing messages

 outgoingRoutine takes the delay min/max from the config file, an channel storing the most recent outgoing message, and a connection from the sending client.
 This fuction stores the message data from the recieving client via channel in Server, and then proceeds to sleep the routine for a random duration bounded by the delay values and calls unicastSend within the routine.
-Finally the function displays the current time with a "Sent message" text.
+Finally the function displays the current time with a "Sent message to address:port" text.

     func outgoing_routine(delays [2]int, outgoing_messages chan Message, client net.Conn)